Updated June 12, 2023

 Difference Between Redux vs Flux

-Below is the top 10 difference between Redux vs Flux
+Below are the top 10 differences between Redux vs Flux:

 - One of the major differences between Flux vs Redux is that REDUX lacks Dispatcher.

 - Code reloading from stores without clearing the state.
 In Flux, there are two things that the store contains.
-These are “state change logic” and the “current state itself”.
-So if this two Flux vs Redux things is there on the same object there will be a problem while hot reloading aka hot module reloading.
-(Note – Hot reloading means: After one develops an app using modules then the hot part of reloading can replace your module without changing the state of the application.
-This is good to have featured as the app never reloads it just exchange right JS on save).
-Back to code reloading, on storing the object one can lose the state that the store is holding.
-The solution to this is there in REDUX where these two functions have been separated.
-Here one object holds the state and the other contains all the state change logic.
+These are “state change logic” and the “current state itself.”
+If these two Flux vs Redux things are on the same object, there will be a problem during hot reloading, aka hot module reloading.
+(Note – Hot reloading means: After one develops an app using modules, the hot part of reloading can replace your module without changing the application’s state.
+This is good to have featured as the app never reloads; it just exchanges the right JS on save).
+Back to code reloading, one can lose the store’s state on storing the object.
+The solution is REDUX, where these two functions have been separated.
+One object holds the state, and the other contains all the state change logic.

-- A state is being re-written with every action –To several actions being performed at the time of debugging, the state is changed and this new state must be added to previous state objects.
-In FLUX what happens and how REDUX solves this kindly refer to the below diagram.
+- A state is being re-written with every action –To several actions being performed at the debugging time, the state is changed, and this new state must be added to previous state objects.
+In FLUX, what happens, and how REDUX solves this?
+Kindly refer to the below diagram.

-- Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store(the store is a kind of player in every Flux applications).
-The architecture of Flux applications also gives the flexibility to choose what and how many parts of the data is exposed publicly.
-In Redux, this logic remains in the reducer function which is called for every action.
-Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a kind of simple function that returns a new state based on the previous state and action received).
+- Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store(the store is a kind of player in every Flux application).
+Flux applications’ architecture also gives the flexibility to choose what and how many parts of the data are exposed publicly.
+In Redux, this logic remains in the reducer function, which is called for every action.
+Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a simple function that returns a new state based on the previous state and action received).

-- Simplicity – Redux in most cases preserves almost all the benefits of Flux either it is in terms of recording or replaying the actions, data flow, mutations dependency) and adding new benefits (undo-redo, hot reloading) with no interference from Dispatcher and store registration.
-One can easily understand the API configuration of Redux which is simple compared to Flux.
+- Simplicity – Redux, in most cases, preserves almost all the benefits of Flux, whether it is in terms of recording or replaying the actions, data flow, mutations dependency) and adding new benefits (undo-redo, hot reloading) with no interference from Dispatcher and store registration.
+One can easily understand the API configuration of Redux, which is simple compared to Flux.

 Redux vs Flux Comparison Table